mariogomezwfp/graspoffline/README.md

-GRASP is capable of transmitting questionnaires results via Internet or SMS but in case that an offline tool is needed or there is no cellphone coverage the questionnaires can be copied to an USB stick and can be processed later in a offline matter.
+GRASP is capable of transmitting questionnaires results via Internet or SMS but in case that an offline tool is needed or there is no cellphone coverage the questionnaires can be copied to an USB stick and can be processed offline later.

 Credits
 =======